asyncapi/website/pages/blog/status-update-41-20.md

 - Don't worry, all the other tools are still there, under [the Community section](/docs/community/tooling)
 - The cherry on the cake is a much more appealing [Blog view](/blog)

 [Fran Méndez](https://twitter.com/fmvilas) did all this fantastic job.
 Well done, Bro!
-Sources of the website are here.
+Sources of the website are [here](https://github.com/asyncapi/website).
 Feel free to use it as a template for your website and let us know if you need help reusing it.

 ## Hacktoberfest

 AsyncAPI Initiative joined Hacktoberfest.
 We decided to join the event at the end of August when nobody even thought this would happen.
 The first day of Hacktoberfest felt like a false start.
-Because of the enormous amount of SPAM pull requests, some open-source community people went too far in the #cancelculture trend.
+Because of the enormous amount of spam pull requests, some open-source community people went too far in the #cancelculture trend.
 They opted on Twitter for the Hacktoberfest cancelation and DigitalOcean boycott.
-Luckily not everyone is haters and Hacktoberfest stays.
+Luckily, not everyone is a hater, and Hacktoberfest stays.
 Anyway, this is a topic for another post.

 Do we regret we engaged with event participants?
 Hell no!
 So far, yes, we got only 2 SPAM PRs, but we also got many issues addressed (26 in 7 days) that we listed for the event.

 We had two primary goals to join the event:
 - Show the community that AsyncAPI Initiative is not just the spec but a lot of great tooling.
-- Help out people to take their first baby step in open-source contributions in a welcoming company.
-We not only prepared issues with different levels of difficulty.
-We also created a set of videos that explain how to contribute and what the issues are about.
+- Help out people to take their first baby steps in open-source contributions with a welcoming community.
+We not only prepared issues with different levels of difficulty but also created a set of videos that explain how to contribute and what the issues are about.

 Anyway.
 We share the summary of how Hacktoberfest ended up for us in the next status update.
 So far, so good though.